kratel/ctf_writeups/securinets_2k20_prequals/web/the_after_prequal/README.md

 ```

 Secrets seems like the juicy one so I then modified my sql injection strings to extract column names.
-The columns found for the secrets table were: name and value
+The columns found for the secrets table were:
+- name
+- value
 ```
 $ python get_column_names.py
 ...